zahidkhawaja/leena-ai/README.md

 Leena is an AI-powered therapist designed to provide culturally sensitive support and guidance for South Asian Americans, addressing their unique challenges with warmth, understanding, and relatable conversation.

+Leena also has the ability to run web searches to find you mental health resources in real-time.
+This feature allows her to provide up-to-date information on support groups, local therapists, and relevant articles tailored to your specific needs.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started